Met hands murder inquiry to City police

 Another police force has taken over a murder investigation in London after the Met said its homicide unit was under pressure investigating more than 50 violent deaths this year.

-City of London officers will interview a man arrested in connection with the death of a man in Hackney on Wednesday.
+City of London officers will interview a man held on suspicion of murder after a man died in Hackney on Wednesday.

 The force offered to help after a spate of killings in London that has seen the Met examine violent 55 deaths in 2018.

-On Thursday night seven teenagers were stabbed in four separate incidents.
+On Thursday night seven people were hurt in five separate stabbings.

 A man was arrested following the murder of the 53-year-old man at a bookmakers in Upper Clapton Road, Hackney.